-- 5. Five things that affect how much profit a H&C business makes? - Ordering ingredients and materials to prevent wastage and loss of profit - Wastage - Trained and skilled workforce - Popular menu choices - Range of services provided - Breakages and repairs - Careful planning for events - Feedback/reviews from customers - The economy of the country - 6.
-Four things that make customers in a hotel or restaurant happy? - A business that provides a quick and well-run service - A business that provides what customers expect - A business that takes action on customer feedback - Staff who are well-trained, helpful, cheerful, smiling and friendly - Staff who listen to customers and answer their questions - Staff who understand customers' needs and wants - Staff who aim to solve customer complaints promptly and politely - 7.
-Two trends in computer technology that will attract customers to visit a restaurant? - Satellite technology and beacons to show people their location or directions / help the choose what to eat or drink - Customer Relationship Management systems (CRMs) for customers to make online bookings, order food and drink, etc. - Social media to receive feedback from customers - Smart devices linked to smartphones to enable customers to place orders for food, unlock their hotel room, control their hotel room heating, etc. - 8.
-Two ways in which H&C businesses can become more environmentally sustainable? - Use renewable energy, e.g. solar from solar panels - Use automatic switches to control lighting and air conditioning - Use water-saving washing machines and dishwashers - Reduce, re-use and recycle any waste they create - 9.
-Two ways in which H&C businesses can reduce their use of food packaging? - Buy food with minimum amounts of packaging - Buy food with biodegradable packaging that will naturally break down in the soil - Not use individual sachets/packets of sauces, sugar, butter, etc. / use refillable dispensers for sauces, spreads, salad dressings, etc. - 10.
-Two ways in which H&C businesses can reduce food waste? - Reduce portion sizes served to customers - Provide bags for customers to take left-over food home to eat later - Pass on good quality left-over foods to food charities to make into meals - Turn food waste into compost to grow vegetables and herbs - Make stock from vegetable peelings and off-cuts and poultry and meat bones - Store food correctly so that it doesn't get wasted - 11.
-Two ways in which H&C businesses can reduce their use of plastics? - Not use disposable plastic cutlery and drinking straws / use metal cutlery and paper drinking straws - Not use disposable plastic plates, dishes, tablecloths, etc. / use re-useable plates, dishes, tablecloths, etc. - 12.
-Two products made from recycled materials that a H&C business could use? - Paper hand towels and toilet rolls from recycled paper
+5. Five things that affect how much profit a hospitality and catering business makes?

+- · Efficient ordering of ingredients and materials to prevent wastage and loss of profit

+- · Wastage

+- Trained and skilled workforce

+- · Popular menu choices

+- · Range of services provided

+- · Breakages and repairs

+- · Careful planning for events

+- · Feedback/reviews from customers

+- · The economy of the country

+6. Four things that make customers in a hotel or restaurant happy?

+- · A business that provides a high-quality, quick and well-run service - · A business that provides what customers expect - A business that takes action on customer feedback - · Staff who are well trained, helpful, cheerful, smiling and friendly - Staff who listen to customers and answer their questions - Staff who understand customers' needs and wants - · Staff who aim to solve customer complaints promptly and politely

+7. Two trends in computer technology that will attract customers to a restaurant?

+- Satellite technology and beacons to show people their location or directions / help them choose what to eat or drink - Customer Relationship Management systems (CRMs) for customers to make online bookings, order food and drink, etc. - · Social media to receive feedback from customers - Smart devices linked to smartphones to enable customers to place orders for food, unlock their hotel room, control their hotel room heating, etc.

+8. Two ways in which hospitality and catering businesses can become more environmentally sustainable?

+- · Use renewable energy, e.g. electricity generated from solar panels - · Use automatic switches to control lighting and air conditioning - Use water-saving washing machines and dishwashers - · Reduce, reuse and recycle any waste they create

+9. Two ways in which hospitality and catering businesses can reduce their use of food packaging?

+- · Buy food with minimum amounts of packaging - · Buy food with biodegradable packaging that will naturally break down in the soil - Not use individual sachets/packets of sauces, sugar, butter, etc. / use refillable dispensers for sauces, spreads, salad dressings, etc.

+10. Two ways in which hospitality and catering businesses can reduce food waste?

+- · Reduce portion sizes served to customers to limit left-overs that cannot be reused - · Provide bags for customers to take left-over food home to eat later - · Pass on good quality left-over foods to food charities to make into meals - Turn food waste into compost to grow vegetables and herbs - Make stock from vegetable peelings, off-cuts and poultry and meat bones - Store food correctly so that it doesn't get wasted

+11. Two ways in which hospitality and catering businesses can reduce their use of plastics?

+- Not use disposable plastic cutlery and drinking straws / use metal cutlery and paper drinking straws - Not use disposable plastic plates, dishes, tablecloths, etc. / use reuseable plates, dishes, tablecloths, etc.

+12. Two products made from recycled materials that a hospitality and catering business could use?

-- Plastic chairs and containers from recycled plastics - Bottles and glasses from recycled glass
+- · Paper hand towels and toilet rolls made from recycled paper - · Plastic chairs and containers made from recycled plastics - · Bottles and glasses made from recycled glass

-13. Four products/services that a H&C business could offer to help make it successful?
+13. Four products/services that a hospitality and catering business could offer to help make it successful?

 - Wedding ceremonies and receptions

 - Birthday and celebration parties (e.g. Bar/Bat mitzvahs, wedding anniversaries, company dinner and dance)

 - School and college proms

-- University graduation ceremonies
+- · University graduation ceremonies

-- Conferences and training courses
+- · Conferences and training courses

 - Quiz nights and other competitions

 - · Special food events, e.g. curry nights, Christmas meals, food, beer and wine festivals

-- Craft fairs and other community events
+- · Craft fairs and other community events

-- Special sports events viewing and celebrations, e.g. national and international rugby games, world athletic events, etc.
+- Special sports event viewings and celebrations, e.g. national and international rugby games, world athletic events, etc.

-- Offer a range of catering services, menus and cultural food events
+- · Offer a range of catering services, menus and cultural food events

-14. Three things a H&C business should do to help make it successful?
+14. Three things a hospitality and catering business should do to help make it successful?